ahadas/ahadas.github.io/_posts/2016-4-9-oVirt-Specifc-Aspect-Languages.md

 Some of the operations that are supported by oVirt cannot be executed simultaneously and it is one of the responsibilities of ovirt-engine, the central component in oVirt that clients interact with, to prevent such conflicts from happening.

 ### Evolution of a Crosscutting-Concern
-Synchronization is considered to be a classic example of a crosscutting-concern, and the synchronization needed in oVirt is no exception.
+Synchronization is considered to be a classic example of crosscutting-concern, and the synchronization needed in oVirt is no exception.

 The core responsibility of ovirt-engine is to execute operations it gets from clients.
 Therefore, it only makes sense that its design is based on the *[Command pattern](https://en.wikipedia.org/wiki/Command_pattern)*.
 Encapsulating each operation as a command class makes the software easier to maintain and having common root class for all commands allows to treat them uniformly.